By now everyone in the United States has heard of Emotional Support Animals (ESAs). But what are they exactly, and how can you get one?

 The Fair Housing Act

 The second federal law that protects anyone with a mental disability is the Fair Housing Act (FHA).
 This Act states that people with disabilities must be provided with reasonable accommodation.
-This means that a landlord can’t discriminate against someone who needs to live together with their emotional support animal (ESA).
+This means that a landlord can’t discriminate against someone who needs to live with their emotional support animal (ESA).

 The best part is that you can live with your ESA without paying any additional pet fees or deposits.
 Landlords even have to accommodate people despite there being a “no-pet policy” in place.